 Ole, though, was just following Lars’ lead.
 Lars was husband to Ole’s sister, Pauline and they were to the area first.
 Doing Homestead was a long view, not an issue on which one would be compelled to emigrate urgently.
 Rather, one first had to Declare Intention to Naturalize, which usually occurred after two years in the country.

-It is more reasonable that Ole had secured the County job while in Norway, contingent upon a set start date.
+It is more reasonable that Ole had secured the County job in Wisconsin while in Norway, contingent upon a set start date.
 No documents have been found to support such, but in any case, why would Berith detain at home?

 WHAT COULD GO WRONG?
 THAT IS, IF ANYTHING DID.

 Updating the baseline revealed that Einer was newborn in Norway when Ole departed in April 1882.
 This has a strong ring of a plan interrupted.
 Einer was a robust adult, although that does not speak to his condition as an infant.
 Of course, under usual circumstances, Berith would need some months to recuperate.

 At the time of departure, Ole left Henriette 7, Mathias 5 ½, Harald 4, Marie 2, and newborn Einer.
 He left his wife; but for her needed few more months, at no time in the foreseeable future, would it be easier for Berith to make the hard journey than now, when she would have her husband’s assist.